intel/intel-extension-for-tensorflow/docs/guide/python_api.md

 ## Python APIs and Environment Variable Names

-You can easily configure and tune Intel® Extension for TensorFlow* run models using Python APIs and environment variable.
+You can easily configure and tune Intel® Extension for TensorFlow* run models using Python APIs and environment variables.
 We recommend Python APIs.

 ##### Python APIs and preserved environment variable Names